mcmullm2-dcu/mcmullm2-dcu.github.io/README.md

-# mcmullm2-dcu.github.io
+# Michael McMullin's Coding Portfolio
-Michael McMullin's Coding Portfolio
+Hello!
+This is the new home for my coding projects.
+More details to follow...